IBM/aspera-cli/README.erb.md

 Gems, or remove your ed25519 key from your `.ssh` folder to solve the issue.
 Note, this is temporarily fixed in version 0.9.24, but those type of key will just be ignored.

 # Release Notes

+* version 0.9.34

+	* parser "@preset" can be used again in option "transfer_info"
+	* some documentation re-organizing

 * version 0.9.33